Ezelpy/Semanal/README.md

 It started from a problem I had myself and has grown alongside my needs as a college student managing my own budget.

 Some of those needs are especially relevant to me as an international student, but they can apply to other students too.

-Semanal has also become a place where I can apply and explore:

-* Full-stack development
-* Databases
-* Distributed systems
-* Identity and access management
-* Cybersecurity
-* Cryptography
-* Observability